 - The Enable SQL Queries property is used to enable the SQL Queries function. - The Server property is used to specify the address of the Microsoft SQL Server to which the device will connect.
-It may be specified as an IP address, a fixed DNS name, a DNS name determined by a string tag, or a numeric expression. - The TCP Port property is used to specify the TCP/IP port to which the device will connect.
+It may be specified as an IP address, a fixed DNS name, a DNS name determined by a string tag, or a numeric expression. - The Connection Mode property indicates whether to connect to a known TCP port or by the name of the SQL Server instance specified by the Instance property below. - The TCP Port property is used to specify the TCP/IP port to which the device will connect.
 This port must agree with the port configured for TCP/IP access on the server.
-Contact your database administrator for more information. - The Logon Username and Logon Password are the credentials that are submitted to the server when the connection is established.
+Contact your database administrator for more information. - The Instance property is used to specify the instance name for the target database.
+If this is left blank, the default instance will be used. - The TLS Support property is used to indicate whether TLS security should be enabled and whether it should be required for all connections.
+A setting of Enabled will use TLS if the server supports it, while Required will not connect without it. - The Logon Username and Logon Password are the credentials that are submitted to the server when the connection is established.
 The password is always case sensitive.
 The case sensitivity of the username depends on the server.
 The user must have the rights necessary to read table data. - The Database Name property is used to specify the name of the database on the server from which the SQL Queries will extract data.
 Again, contact your database administrator to ensure that the correct name is specified.